 Beginning this winter and unfolding in several stages over the next few years, the plan also includes restoring Donald Ross’ original characteristics to Pinehurst No. 1 and No. 3 while enhancing Maniac Hill and Thistle Dhu.

-“There’s a unique character at Pinehurst because of the landscape Donald Ross found when he arrived in 1900,” says Bob Dedman, Pinehurst Owner and CEO.
+“There’s a unique character at Pinehurst because of the landscape Donald Ross found when he arrived in 1900,” says Bob Dedman, speaking on behalf of the Dedman family, who own Pinehurst.
 “Back then, he may have been a minimalist by necessity, but we’re making a choice to present our historic golf courses in a natural state similar to that era.”

 “The overwhelmingly positive feedback we received from the work on No. 2 encouraged us to explore options that are a continuation of that effort,” Dedman added.
 “We think this is a thoughtful approach to the evolution of golf at Pinehurst, and we think Gil Hanse, with his timeless and natural design philosophy, is the right person for the project.”